akostrik/CPP_module_42/README.md

 - Algorithms (anything that requires to include the <algorithm> header)
 - Any function implementation put in a header file (except for function templates)
 - Memory leaks

-# Requirements
-You should be able to use each of your headers independently from others.
-Thus, they must include all the dependencies they need.
-However, you must avoid the problem of double inclusion by adding include guards.

 # Orthodox canonical class form in C++98